nikolajRoager/CountryBrawl/devlog.md

 Plan
 ----

-URGENT: test the thread-pool on windows
+URGENT: test the thread-pool on windows Done (That was hard, Windows is way stricter with the C++ standard than Linux)

 Framerate counter.
 Done, and it is fine